CheckPointSW/Scout/docs/Compilation Modes.md

 To decide what will be the suitable compilation mode / architecture flags, one should check the following parameters.
 Each of the defined parameters is a C MACRO (define) that controls the behavior (and compilation) of the resulting binary.

+**Important Note:**
+When using ``scoutCompiler``, it will automatically generate most of the needed flags by deducing the right values based on the architecture and configuration flags that are supplied to it.
+Please see the ``embedded_scout`` example for more info.

 Target Endianness
 -----------------
 * SCOUT_BIG_ENDIAN - Scout is executed on a Big Endian architecture